jin00woo/Toy-Projects/README.md

 # Toy-Projects
-Some small projects I've been engaged in.
+These are some small projects I've been engaged in.